-- B.201 A person is deemed to engage in conduct for a particular 'purpose' if they engage in the conduct for purposes which include that purpose, and where that purpose is a substantial purpose.196 - B.202 The purpose of an act is the reason or object for which it is done.
+- B.214 A person is deemed to engage in conduct for a particular 'purpose' if they engage in the conduct for purposes which include that purpose, and where that purpose is a substantial purpose.218 - B.215 The purpose of an act is the reason or object for which it is done. - B.216 There may be multiple purposes.
+If one of those purposes is a substantial purpose, a person is deemed to engage in conduct for that particular purpose.
+219 This means that: - all substantial purposes for which a person holds CDR data are deemed to be a 'purpose' for which the person holds the data, and - if one purpose for a use of CDR data is direct marketing, and that purpose is a substantial purpose, the use is deemed to be for the purpose of direct marketing for the purposes of Privacy Safeguard 6.